 Why gratitude matters

 Like a hug, expressing appreciation typically feels good to both giver and receiver.
 In addition to making someone else’s day, showing gratitude packs a powerful punch of other benefits.
-According to studies by Robert Emmons, gratitude’s physical, psychological, and emotional perks include:
+According to studies by Robert Emmons and others, gratitude’s physical, psychological, and emotional perks include:

 - More joy and pleasure, more optimism and happiness

-- More forgiving and outgoing outlooks, less lonely and isolated feelings
+- More forgiving and outgoing outlook, less lonely and isolated feelings

 For these reasons, we suggest exploring opportunities for saying “thank you.”
 It doesn’t have to be reserved for after a job interview.
 Here are some ideas for identifying other situations worthy of a note of thanks or gratitude.
 The following samples are designed to help you get your inspiration flowing: